mintproject/dt_collection/README.md

-# Data Transformations Workflows for MINT
+# Data Transformations for MINT

 This repository contains a collection of workflows (CWL) to run Data Transformation implemented by [MINT DataTransformation](https://github.com/mintproject/MINT-Transformation)